 First up: Luke Nelson.
-Luke is a mountain runner and SkiMo racer par excellence.
-Most recently, he and Jared Campell knocked over 3 hours off the FKT for all 19 of the 13,000 foot peaks in Utah’s Uinta range, covering 58 miles and 22,000 vertical feet in less than 33 hours.
-Extracting Luke’s totals for training time, elevation and mileage from his Training Peaks log we found the following statistics:
+Luke is a mountain runner and skimo racer par excellence.
+Most recently, he and Jared Campbell knocked over 3 hours off the FKT for all 19 of the 13,000 foot peaks in Utah’s Uinta Mountains, covering 58 miles and 22,000 vertical feet in less than 33 hours.
+Extracting Luke’s totals for training time, elevation, and mileage from his TrainingPeaks log, we found the following statistics:

-- Total annual training hours 650.
+- Total annual training hours: 650

-- Elevation gain and loss/week: 9,843 feet/week.
-With 6 weeks over 20,000 feet and 17 weeks over 15,000 feet.
+- Average elevation gain and loss/week: 9,843 feet/week, with 6 weeks over 20,000 feet and 17 weeks over 15,000 feet.

-- Mileage; 55 miles/week.
-With 7 weeks over 100 miles and 25 weeks over 75 miles.
+- Mileage: 55 miles/week, with 7 weeks over 100 miles and 25 weeks over 75 miles.

-- Elevation gain and loss/week average 11,474 ft/week.
-With 10 weeks over 16,000 feet and 4 weeks over 20,000 feet.
+- Average elevation gain and loss/week: 11,474 feet/week, with 10 weeks over 16,000 feet and 4 weeks over 20,000 feet.

-- Mileage; 42.6 miles/week.
-With 11 weeks over 60 miles.
+- Mileage: 42.6 miles/week, with 11 weeks over 60 miles.

 Finally: Kilian Jornet.
 Kilian has had an amazing year thus far, but in our opinion it is his complete career to date that is so impressive.
-Let’s review at a few of his important training facts:
+Let’s review a few of his important training facts:

-- He completed an 80 kilometer foot race when he was 12 years old.
+- He completed an 80-kilometer foot race when he was 12 years old.

 - He logged over 600 hours of training time the year he turned 13.

 - In every year since he turned 17 years old he has completed between 1,000 and 1,200 training hours annually.
 (He will turn 30 in a few months.)